snajjar/cardano-shell-docker/README.md

     ./deploy-configuration.sh relay

-Launch a screen session in `relay` node, that will survive when we exit the shell with `<ctrl>+a followed by d`

-    screen

 Then start your relay node

     ./cardano-shell.sh relay

 And that's it, you relay should be working!
+Note that using the `relay` or `block` arguments, docker is launched with --restart unless-stopped, meaning it will reboot with your machine.
+You can stop it with `docker container list` and `docker stop <containerid>`.
+If you want to detach from the docker session without closing anything, use `<ctrl+p> <ctrl+q>` to detach.
+You can reattach later with `docker container list` and `docker attach <containerid>`.

 Now, time to start our block-producing node, also sometime called *core node*.